top of page

 Collective motion of epithelial cells

 Confluent motion of epithelial cell monolayers is crucial in biological processes such as morphogenesis, pattern formation, aggregation and swarming, tissue repair, development, tumor invasion and metastasis.
 It is a simple paradigm for collective motion of cells that retain their cell-cell junctions as they move on a 2D substrate, and it can be tracked and visualized in experiments.
 Active vertex models consider cells as non-overlapping polygons in an irregular Voronoi tesselation of the plane whose centers are subject to forces of different origin.
 Some forces maintain tessellation and optimize the area and perimeter, others are inertial forces of biological origin, and there are active forces aligning the speeds of neighboring cells, as well as friction and noise.
 We have used SAMoS software to study formation of fingers in wound healing and encroaching of cancerous cells on healthy tissue.
 Topological data analysis allows to automatically group, plot and classify changes in the interfaces between tissues the cancer cells progress.
 We have also analyzed finger formation using a simple hydrodynamic model.
-We are also deriving continuum models to study these phenomena on supracellular length scales.
+We have also derived continuum models to study shear flow and induced cell asymmetry on supracellular length scales.

 https://doi.org/10.1371/journal.pcbi.1008407